gelsogrove/shopME/finalproject-AG/PRD.md

 ### End User Experience

 - Interact exclusively through WhatsApp:
-  - New users receive a welcome message and a request for basic registration information.
+  - **Initial Contact**: New users receive a welcome message introducing the service.
+  - **Registration Process**:
+    - For unregistered users, the system automatically generates and sends a unique registration link via WhatsApp.
+    - The link directs users to a secure web-based registration form.
+    - The registration form collects essential information:
+      - First Name (required)
+      - Last Name (required)
+      - Company Name (required)
+      - GDPR consent with full text of the privacy policy displayed for review
+      - Submit button to complete registration
+    - Upon successful submission, the user is registered in the system and can immediately continue their interaction through WhatsApp.
-  - Existing users receive a personalized greeting and can request information, place orders, and receive communications.
+  - **Returning Users**: Existing users receive a personalized greeting and can request information, place orders, and receive communications.
+  - **Continuous Experience**: All subsequent interactions happen seamlessly within WhatsApp, creating a frictionless shopping experience.

 ## 3. Objectives